SuLab/WikidataIntegrator/README.md

 Examples below illustrate the usage of WDItemEngine.

 ## wdi_login.WDLogin ##

+### Login with username and password ###
-In order to write bots for Wikidata, a bot account is required and each script needs to go through an OAuth login procedure.
+In order to write bots for Wikidata, a bot account is required and each script needs to go through a login procedure.
 For obtaining a bot account in Wikidata, a specific task needs to be determined and then proposed to the Wikidata community.
 If the community discussion results in your bot code and account being considered useful for Wikidata, you are ready to go.
 However, the code of wdi_core can also run with normal user accounts, the differences are primarily that you have lower writing limits per minute.